alptugan/blog-teaching/content/📌 DEV Tools.md

 - [GhostBin](https://github.com/0x30c4/GhostBin) GhostBin is a lightweight, high-performance pastebin built with Go and Redis.
 Designed with simplicity and speed in mind, GhostBin offers a fast and efficient platform for sharing text snippets effortlessly.

-# Ethical Hacking
-⭐️ [Genymobile/scrcpy: ](https://github.com/Genymobile/scrcpy) Display and control your Android device.
-This application mirrors Android devices (video and audio) connected via USB or [TCP/IP](https://github.com/Genymobile/scrcpy/blob/master/doc/connection.md#tcpip-wireless) and allows control using the computer's keyboard and mouse.
-It does not require _root_ access or an app installed on the device.
-It works on _Linux_, _Windows_, and _macOS_.
 # AI Related
 ⭐️ [Video](https://www.youtube.com/watch?v=8dXGk3RTTKs) It seems very useful for creating tutorials for students in video format step by step guides.
 Train a model with your face and generate images.
 Youtube video cover generator.
 Napkin seems great for generating diagrams and illustrations for papers and presentations.
 [OpenUI](https://github.com/wandb/openui?tab=readme-ov-file) Front-end UI for customized GPT systems.